- Load Data into Power BI:

 - Expand the main record to get

-. - Expand the
+ORDER_NO,STATE, andMARKET. - Expand the

-columns further to access nested properties likeCODE
+STATEandMARKETcolumns further to access nested properties likeCODE,DESC, etc.

 By following these steps, you’ll be able to effectively parse and use JSON data in Power BI for analysis and reporting.